dattalab/d_code/README.md

 This package requires many core elements of the Python scientific stack, including Numpy and Scipy.
-The simplest way to get these is to install a python distribution such as [Anaconda](http://continuum.io/downloads) (recommended) or [Enthought](https://store.enthought.com/downloads/).
-All of this code works on a python 2.7.x codebase.
+The simplest way to get these is to install a Python distribution such as [Anaconda](http://continuum.io/downloads) (recommended) or [Enthought](https://store.enthought.com/downloads/).
+All of this code works on a Python 2.7.x codebase.
 Porting to Python 3 wouldn't be a bad idea, but right now it runs on 2.7.

 More explicitly, this code depends on the following non-standard library